Star Wars is dead, Gen-Xers. Get over it | ZDNet

 So, when you mess with our family dynamic, it hurts.

 We were children when we saw the original films.
-I was eight years old when I saw the first one.
-Star Wars was very much a product of the 1970s, just as Generation X is.
+I was eight years old when I saw the first film in its opening run in the theatre.
+Star Wars was very much a product of the 1970s, just as Generation X is -- and our memories of the movie are also mixed with our memories of childhood, as rose-colored as it may be.

 Over the last 20 years, Gen X has felt like it has received the short end of the stick.
 That society stopped giving a crap about us -- even though we ended up doing a lot of the heavy lifting.